naidu72/aks-mainfest/README.md

 =============================================
-This argocd  integration with AKS Cluster
+Argocd  integration with AKS Cluster
 =============================================
+1.